manusa/helm-java/README.md

   .withName("release-name")
   // Optionally specify a version constraint for the chart version to use.
   .withVersion("^1.0.0")
+  // Optionally specify the Kubernetes namespace for the release .withNamespace("namespace")
   // Optionally update dependencies if they are missing before installing the chart .dependencyUpdate()
   // Optionally set values for the chart